Lifted Model Checking for Relational MDPs: Model Checking for Relational MDPs

 \subsection{The Relational Model Checking Problem}

-This section defines the model checking problem for RMDPs, using the definition of RMDP (Section \ref{sec:RMDP}) and relational pCTL (Section \ref{sec:pCTL}).
-Later, Section \ref{sec:relational value iteration} and Section \ref{sec:pCTL-REBEL} will illustrate techniques for solving the relational model checking problem.
+This section defines the model checking problem for RMDPs, using the definition of RMDP (Section~\ref{sec:RMDP}) and relational pCTL (Section~\ref{sec:pCTL}).
+Later, Section~\ref{sec:relational value iteration} and Section~\ref{sec:pCTL-REBEL} will illustrate techniques for solving this model checking problem.

-Just like standard model checking \citep{Baier:2008}, for a given model $M$ and a given pCTL formula $\phi$, relational model checking computes $Sat_M(\phi)$, i.e. \textit{all states in $M$ that satisfy $\phi$}.
-The significance of relational model checking is that it computes $Sat_M(\phi)$ at a lifted level by using relational states to represent a group of underlying ground states.
+Relational model checking resembles the standard model checking problem~\citep{Baier:2008}.
+Given a model $M$ and a pCTL formula $\phi$, relational model checking computes \textit{all states in $M$ that satisfy $\phi$}, denoted by $Sat_M(\phi)$.
+The significance of relational model checking is that it computes $Sat_M(\phi)$ at a lifted level by using relational states to represent groups of underlying ground states.
 Hence, relational model checking finds a set of \textit{abstract states} that represents $Sat_M(\phi)$.